 SAP Business One is also integrated with Microsoft Outlook, meaning you can exchange and share data quickly between the two.
 Finally, it offers very useful reports on all areas of your business.

-Like SAP Business One, Aqxolt's ERP Mark 7 also covers a fair few different facets of your business.
-This highly customisable software provides up-to-date critical information to help companies plan and make more effective decisions at the same time.
+Like SAP Business One, Aqxolt also covers a fair few different facets of your business.
+This highly customizable software provides up-to-date critical information to help companies plan and make more effective decisions at the same time.

 Also consider these ERPs